A Prion Disease

 In many ways, CWD is serving as a canary in a coal mine.
 Sick animals are proof that our environment–our food, water, and air–are so contaminated with neurotoxins that it’s killing mammals of all sizes.

 Prions cause fatal neurodegenerative diseases in humans and animals by converting the cellular prion protein PrPC into aggregation-prone PrPSc.
 Chronic wasting disease (CWD) is a prion disease, also known as transmissible spongiform encephalopathy (TSE), of free-ranging and farmed cervids.
 CWD is highly contagious and transmitted through horizontal transmission enabled by the shedding of prions in bodily fluids and cell tissue.
 Unfortunately, wildlife is exposed to other prion pathways.

-Sick wildlife is serving as the proverbial canary in a coalmine in two ways.
-First, sick deer, elk, moose and reindeer are confirming that the human forms of neurodegenerative disease are transmissible.
+Sick wildlife is serving as the proverbial canary in a coalmine.
+Sick deer, elk, moose and reindeer are confirming that the human forms of neurodegenerative disease are transmissible.
 Norway’s reindeer are the best example.

 Other mammals are contracting brain disease from infectious human sewage when it’s dumped where they eat (land application of biosolids) and drink.
 These prions are making their way back into the human food chain.

 Secondly, sick wildlife is proving that there is not a species barrier when it comes to prions—especially the aggressive prions shed from humans.